markm001/CatClient/README.md

 ### Project Setup

 Download the latest available JAR from the releases.
-As an alternative, pull the repository and add the following lines to the build.gradle file:
+As an alternative, pull the repository and edit the following lines in the build.gradle file:

 ```
 plugins {